Chile De Arbol Substitutes – 9 Alternative Ingredients

 5. Paprika

 If you want the mild flavor and color of dried chile de arbol, but no heat, try using paprika as a substitute.
-Paprika is essentially just dehydrated red bell peppers, ground into a powder.
+Paprika is essentially just dehydrated sweet peppers ground into a powder.

 This spice is tasty and reminiscent of chile de arbol, but won’t cause your food to be fiery hot.
 We recommend using half paprika and half hot pepper powder to tone down the heat.